Gojay001/Gojay001.github.io/source/_posts/CRNet.md

 date: 2020-07-10 15:56:24
 categories:
     - DeepLearning
-    - Few-Shot Learning
+    - Few-Shot Segmentation
     - CRNet
-tags: [DL, FSL, CRNet]
+tags: [DL, FSS, CRNet]
 ---

 > **CRNet**(Cross-Reference Networks)[[1]](https://openaccess.thecvf.com/content_CVPR_2020/papers/Liu_CRNet_Cross-Reference_Networks_for_Few-Shot_Segmentation_CVPR_2020_paper.pdf) make predictions for both the support image and the query image.
 It can better find the `co-occurrent objects` in the two images, thus helping the few-shot segmentation task.
 There are some details of reading and implementing it.